virajkhanna/viniux-os/README.md

 ```
 ViniuxOS should automatically build and there will be an updated ISO called kernel.iso in the bin directory.
 ### Windows
 It is highly recommended that you build ViniuxOS in WSL if you have Windows.
-If you do not want to use WSL, then download mingw64 and build ViniuxOS (this is an untested way to build ViniuxOS, if you receive any errors while building ViniuxOS, make a Linux virtual machine or use WSL)
+Currently there is no way to build ViniuxOS in Windows without WSL.
+Support for cgywin and msys64 will come soon

 ### Features to be implemented